openharmony/global_resource_management_lite/README.md

 │   │   │   ├── src                         # Implementation code of the resource management module
 │   │   │   └── test                        # Test code
-│   ├──  interfaces                         # APIs of the resource management module │   │   └── innerkits                       # APIs of the resource management module for internal subsystems
+│   ├──  interfaces                         # APIs of the resource management module │   │   └── inner_api                       # APIs of the resource management module for internal subsystems
 ```

 ## Usage<a name="section17235135618274"></a>